 Passkeys have many benefits, they are also more convenient as they eliminate password creation, management, and entry.
 By using biometric features, the login process is not only faster but much more resilient vs passwords.

-FIDO passkeys are compatible with a wide range of devices, including iPhones and iPads running iOS 16 or later, and Macs with macOS Ventura or newer.
+FIDO passkeys are compatible with a wide range of devices, including Apple iPhones and iPads running iOS 16 or later, and Macs with macOS Ventura or newer.

 Android devices with Android 9 or higher also support passkeys, with synchronization through Google Password Manager.